SFrijters/nix-qemu-esp32c3-rust-example/README.md

 ## Usage

-As an example we compile a simple 'blinking LED' Rust code based on [no_std-training](https://github.com/esp-rs/no_std-training/tree/main/intro/blinky) for an ESP32C3 chip and run it on QEMU:
+As an example we compile a simple 'blinking LED' Rust code based on [an example in esp-hal](https://github.com/esp-rs/esp-hal/blob/v0.18.0/examples/src/bin/blinky.rs) for an ESP32C3 chip and run it on QEMU:

 * `nix flake check -L`